What Are The Different Types of Phone Numbers?

-- Vanity Numbers – very popular with retail businesses who use the letters associated with the number on a phone’s keypad to associate with their business and therefore making the phone number easy to remember.
+- Vanity Numbers – very popular with retail businesses who use the letters associated with the number on a phone’s keypad to associate with their business, therefore making the phone number easy to remember.
 An example is 1-800-GOT-JUNK.

 Line Number Portability

-When the long distance telephone service monopoly was deregulated in the second half of the 20th century businesses could move their long distance service provider to another carrier.
+When the long distance telephone service monopoly was deregulated in the second half of the 20th century, businesses could move their long distance service provider to another carrier.
 To accommodate that, providers could ‘port’ a business’ phone numbers to another provider.
 This is now true not only for VoIP and traditional phone lines, but also for cellular numbers.
-If you wanted your cell number to become the main number for your business the process is very simple.
-The best part about business phone number set up or porting is all done by your carrier.
+If you wanted your cell number to become the main number for your business, the process is very simple.
+The best part about business phone number set up, or porting, is that it is all done by your carrier.

-Evolve’s support team here for you whether you’re a new business just getting started, or an established company who’s growing and could use expert advice and support.
+Evolve’s support team is here for you whether you’re a new business just getting started, or an established company that is growing and could use expert advice and support.